Although you may not be used to seeing the word ‘Qi’ (pronounced ‘chee’) it explains how a body works.

-Qi (pronounced ‘chee’) is what gives your physical body the instructions and ability to be here.
-Whilst this may all sound strange from where you have been trained to think, please keep reading as this acupuncture model explains why and how all things are not as you would like them to be.
+Much like the electrical circuitry.
+Qi is what gives your physical body the instructions and ability to be here.
+Whilst this may all sound strange from what you have been trained to think, this paradigm shift – dealing with the ‘why’ not the ‘what’ of the body makes sense.
+The acupuncture model explains why and how all things are not as you would like them to be.
 The role of the Spleen (pancreas also) Qi is to assist in transformation (digestion) and in transportation (circulation), and in holding tissues/organs/blood/pregnancies in place.

 As it is Yang Qi, anything cold will waste it.